-Fire Demand Zones (FDZ's) Covered: 1-1, 1-2, 1-3, 1-4, 1-5.
+Fire Demand Zones (FDZ) Covered: 1-1, 1-2, 1-3, 1-4, 1-5.

 The Headquarters district is the heart of New Bern.
 It consists of the downtown area, as well as parts of Neuse Blvd., ML King Jr. Blvd., Oaks Rd., and Trent Rd.
 It also includes all four (4) historical areas.
-There are multiple government buildings, including the county and the federal courthouse, county municipal building, and Tryon Palace and the historical museum.
+There are multiple government buildings, including the county and the federal courthouse, the county municipal building, and Tryon Palace and the historical museum.
 Several motels and churches are in the headquarters district, as well as two (3) elementary schools, one (1) middle school, and several private schools.
 Also, located in the Headquarters district are several rest homes/assisted living facilities, and daycare centers.
 A large portion of the district is residential communities.
 The tallest structure in this district is eight (8) stories; it is an elderly apartment facility.
 Information provided by New Bern GIS indicates 86% of the headquarters district is residential, and 14% is commercial.

-Number of occupancies for each risk classification and structures with a value of \$500,000 or greater in Headquarters District:
+Number of occupancies for each risk classification and structure with a value of \$500,000 or greater in Headquarters District:

 HEADQUARTERS

-RISK ASSESSMENT PROPERTY VALUE
+RISK ASSI ESSMENT PROPERTY VALUE

 \$500,000

-HIGH 32
+HIGH 35

-MODERATE 472 204
+MODERATE 472 207

 LOW 342

 HEADQUARTERS

 Incident Types

-Fire Related 361
+Fire Related 571

-Medical Related 801
+Medical Related 1633

-Hazmat Related 647
+Hazmat Related 1060

-Rescue Related 119
+Rescue Related 213

-Police / Public Assist 46
+Police / Public Assist 105

-Alarm Activations 659
+Alarm Activations 1112

-Storm Related 183
+Storm Related 182

-Canceled / No Incident 142
+Canceled / No Incident 332

-Smoke Scare 45
+Smoke Scare 78

-Public Service / Good Intent 91
+Public Service / Good Intent 155

-Miscellaneous 51
+Miscellaneous 91

-Total 3145
+Total 5532